logzio/logz-docs/_source/logzio_collections/_prometheus-sources/dotnet-custom.md

 Install-Package Logzio.App.Metrics
 ```

-Alternatively, If you prefer to install the library manually, download the latest version from NuGet Gallery
+If you prefer to install the library manually, download the latest version from NuGet Gallery.

 ##### Create MetricsBuilder